cilium/cilium/Documentation/contributing.rst

 Logging into VM running tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Log into the Jenkins slave running the test workload
+1. If you have access to credentials for Jenkins, log into the Jenkins slave running the test workload
 2. Identify the vagrant box running the specific test

 .. code:: bash